JetBrains/kotlin-mobile-docs/topics/discover-kmm-project.md

 The iOS application is produced from an Xcode project.
 It’s stored in a separate directory within the root project.
 Xcode uses its own build system; thus, the iOS application project isn’t connected with other parts of the KMM project via Gradle.
-Instead, it uses the shared module as an external artifact - framework.
+Instead, it uses the shared module as an external artifact – framework.
 For details on integration between the shared module and the iOS application, see [iOS application](#ios-application).

 This is a basic structure of a KMM project:

 ![Basic KMM project directories](basic-project-dirs.png){width=400}

-The root project doesn’t hold source code.
+The root project does not hold source code.
 You can use it to store global configuration in its `build.gradle(.kts)` or `gradle.properties`, for example, add repositories or define global configuration variables.

 For more complex projects, you can add more modules into the root project by creating them in the IDE and linking via